secretshardul/android-kotlin-codelabs/README.md

         4. **Fragment lifecycle**: Refer next app

         5. **Avoid memory leaks**: Resources created in a lifecycle callback should be pulled down in the opposing callback.
 Eg. If a resource is started in `onStart()`, destroy it in `onStop()`.

+        6. **Lifecycle library**: It lets us shift control from the activity or fragment to the actual component that needs to be lifecycle aware.
+Instead of calling start and stop timer functions from lifecycle callbacks, we have these functions observe and react to lifecycle changes.
+            1. **Lifecycle owner**: Components which have their own lifecycle, i.e. activities and fragments.
+They implement the `LifecycleOwner` interface.
+            2. **Lifecycle class**: Contains lifecycle state.
+It is passed by the lifecycle owner to the component implementing lifecycle library.
+            3. **Lifecycle observer**: Components which observe and react to lifecycle state change.
+They implement `LifecycleObserver` interface.
+Here `DesserTimer` is the lifecycle observer.

+         The lifecycle observer functions are triggered using annotations:

+        ```kotlin
+        @OnLifecycleEvent(Lifecycle.Event.ON_STOP)
+        fun stopTimer() {
+            // Removes all pending posts of runnable from the handler's queue, effectively stopping the
+            // timer
+            handler.removeCallbacks(runnable)
+        }
+        ```

 8. [AndroidTrivia-Fragment-Lifecycle](AndroidTrivia-Fragment-Lifecycle)